+Thinking about contact lenses?
 A contact lens is a small, ultra thin corrective optical lens which floats in the tear film over the cornea of the eye.
-Contact lenses usually serve the same corrective purpose as glasses but are lightweight and virtually invisible.
+Contact lenses usually serve the same corrective purpose as glasses, but are lightweight and virtually invisible.

 They do function much like regular eye glasses—refracting and focusing light so that objects appear clearly.
 Since the lenses stick to the tear fluid on your eye surface, they move naturally with you.
-This is but one advantage contacts have over glasses.
+However this is only one of the advantage contacts have over glasses.

 There is no age limit: babies can wear them, and so can seniors.
 Many eye care professionals begin to encourage contact lens wear at age 11 to 14.
 The real issue for teens is not age, but whether they are responsible enough to wear and care for contact lenses properly.
 Parents, teens, and their eye care practitioner must make this decision together.

 A contact lens teach or fitting is usually performed as part of a complete eye exam.
 So there will likely be a series of tests for depth perception, near and distance vision and the over all health of the eye.
-We also teach here in store and show you how to insert the lens and take out safely multiple times so we know you are confident.
+We also teach here in store and show you how to insert your contact lenses and take them out safely multiple times so we know you are confident.
 We will review you with in two weeks of your contact lens teach.